hongwanliu/DarkHistory/README.md

 ```bash
 pip install .
 ```
-- Download data files required to run DarkHistory [here](https://doi.org/10.5281/zenodo.13259509).
+- Download [data files](https://doi.org/10.5281/zenodo.13259509) required to run DarkHistory and save to an arbitrary location.
-- Let DarkHistory know the data location by setting variable `data_path_default` in `darkhistory/config.py` or the environment variable `DH_DATA_DIR` to the directory containing data files.
+- Inform DarkHistory of the location by setting the variable `data_path_default` in `darkhistory/config.py` or the environment variable `DH_DATA_DIR` to the directory containing data files.
 - Now you should be able to run DarkHistory.
-You can familiarize yourself with DarkHistory using notebooks in *examples/*.
+Test with the example code below.
+You can also familiarize yourself with DarkHistory using notebooks in *examples/*.

 Notes:
 - 2024/10/04: Package dependency is now updated in *pyproject.toml* and *requirements.txt*.
 Installing via `pip install .` will automatically install the required packages.
 We currently do now recommend `pip install darkhistory`, as the PyPI version may not be most up-to-date.
 - 2024/08/12: For versatility, all data files required to use DarkHistory have been converted to either HDF5, JSON, or plain text files.
 All active branches of DarkHistory (`master`, `lowengelec_upgrade`, and`early_halo_cooling`) have been updated to use the new set of data files.
 You can download the new data files at the [following link](https://doi.org/10.5281/zenodo.13259509).
+See below for older datasets.

 # Available Versions